 You'll take four courses per semester at JCU and earn 16 semester hours of credit.
 A mix of international and Australian students in your classes will give you a world perspective on your studies, no matter what the subject.

-Outside the classroom, you'll find that you can study at one of two campuses.
 The Townsville Campus is set in natural bushlands by the Ross River.
 With 11,000 students and seven residential colleges, the campus is not very different from that of a midsize U.S. university.
 You'll find student clubs and societies, sporting facilities, and cafes and restaurants spread throughout the campus.

 CRICOS Provider Number: 00117J